-Cardiovascular interventional technologists prepare for their roles on the interdisciplinary team by successfully completing a program in radiography that is programmatically accredited or part of an institution that is regionally accredited, and by attaining appropriate primary certification from the American Registry of Radiologic Technologists.
+Cardiac interventional and vascular interventional technologists prepare for their roles on the interdisciplinary team by successfully completing a program in radiography that is programmatically accredited or part of an institution that is regionally accredited, and by attaining appropriate primary certification from the American Registry of Radiologic Technologists.

-Eligibility to take the ARRT postprimary examination in vascular interventional radiography or cardiac interventional radiography requires appropriate primary certification in radiography at the time of examination and documentation of clinical experience in specific procedures.
+Eligibility to take the ARRT postprimary examination in vascular interventional radiography or cardiac interventional radiography requires appropriate primary certification in radiography, documentation of structured education and clinical experience at the time of application.
 Those passing the vascular interventional radiography examination use the credentials R.T.(R)(VI) and those passing the cardiac interventional radiography examination use the credentials R.T.(R)(CI).
 Individuals with the appropriate primary certification in radiography who have passed the ARRT postprimary examination in cardiovascular interventional radiography use the credentials R.T.(R)(CV).
 The Cardiovascular Credentialing International is another certifying agency.
 Individuals with primary certification in radiography who pass the cardiovascular invasive specialist examination as a postprimary certification use the credentials R.T.(R), RCIS.